 The Melbourne Law Masters is a graduate law program of the highest quality, available to law and non-law graduates.

 The Melbourne Law Masters offers an extensive range of international law subjects.
 Students can study in many fields, including international humanitarian law, international criminal law, international economic law, finance, tax, law and development or international arbitration.
-International legal practitioners, those working in international agencies or non-government organisations, as well as those wishing to go on to further study in international law will benefit greatly from the specialised knowledge and expertise that this specialisation provides.
-The program’s diversity, with specific or general subjects available in both public and private international law, allows students to specialise in a key area or gain a broader qualification in international law.
+International legal practitioners and aspiring practitioners, those working, or hoping to work in international agencies or non-government organisations, and those wishing to go on to further study in international law will benefit greatly from the specialised knowledge and expertise that this specialisation provides.
+The program's diversity, with specific or general subjects available in both public and private international law, allows students to specialise in a key area or gain a broader qualification in international law.

 Graduates of the Graduate Diploma in International Law will:

 - Have advanced knowledge within a systematic and coherent body of knowledge relating to the field of public international law, including the acquisition and application of knowledge and skills in relation to:

 - the nature, major principles, processes and structures of the international legal system and the relationship between international and domestic law

 - legal issues in contemporary public and international affairs

 - the increasing significance of international law domestically, regionally and globally